 (b) Mail ballot.
 Each member of the review panel to whom a ballot was sent will return a signed ballot, or otherwise communicate the member's vote, to the chief judge by the return date listed on the ballot.
 The ballot form will provide opportunities to vote to (1) deny the petition for review, or (2) refer the petition to the full membership of the judicial council.
 The form will also provide an opportunity for members to indicate that they have disqualified themselves from participating in consideration of the petition.
-Any member of the review panel voting to refer the petition to the full membership of a meeting of the judicial council member voting to place the petition on the agenda of a meeting of the judicial council shall send a brief statement of reasons to all members of the council.
+Any member of the review panel voting to refer the petition to the full membership of the judicial council, or after such referral, any council member voting to place the petition on the agenda of a meeting of the judicial council shall send a brief statement of reasons to all members of the council.